provasks/multi-frontend-microservice/backend/docs/SETUP.md

 # Setup Guide - Task Management System

-This guide will help you set up and run the microservice-based Task Management System.
+This guide will help you set up and run the microservice-based Task Management System with enhanced security, centralized configuration, and comprehensive monitoring.

 ## Prerequisites